dinethsiriwardana/connectivity_first/README.md

 Key features:

 - **WebAssembly (WASM) compatible** - Full support for Flutter web WASM builds
+- **Auto-enabled by default** - Both connectivity and quality monitoring start automatically
 - Global connectivity monitoring using a provider widget
-- **Connection quality assessment** - Real-time latency-based quality monitoring
+- **Connection quality assessment** - Real-time latency-based quality monitoring with configurable intervals
 - A simple `ConnectivityFirstApp` widget that rebuilds based on connectivity and quality
 - Programmatic commands to check status, restart monitoring, and start/stop periodic checks
 - Small set of utilities designed to integrate with BLoC or other state management approaches